 “I had in my mind that it was just going to be a really sad sight,” said Bryant.
 “But when you walk in you see that everybody was just real spirited.
 There was a lot of energy in there — a lot of resolve and determination to bounce back.”

 So here we are 10 years later and the name Katrina to many is as much of a distant memory as NBA highlights from the likes of Steve Francis, Gilbert Arenas and Tracy McGrady.
 My daughter is now in the 5th grade and many other youngsters that came over from cities like New Orleans are now die-hard BBQ loving Texans trying to grow beards like James Harden.

 Then there’s this one kid named Kelly.
-He was 9 when him and his Dad fled New Orleans and came to Houston with all of their belongings packed into a car.
+He was nine when him and his Dad fled New Orleans and came to Houston with all of their belongings packed into a car.
 They eventually settled in and Kelly became a pretty good and well known local player.
 Good enough to be a Ballislife and McDonalds All-American.
 Good enough to go to Kansas.
 Good enough to be a NBA lottery pick.
-Good luck Oubre.
+Good luck Kelly Oubre.